phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 693094
+#Total Number of Tweets: 1465620
-#Number of Clinton Tweets: 493462
+#Number of Trump Tweets: 693684
-#Number of Rubio Tweets: 195155
+#Number of Clinton Tweets: 493675
-#Number of Sanders Tweets: 190928
+#Number of Rubio Tweets: 195277
-#Number of Carson Tweets: 109088
+#Number of Sanders Tweets: 191042
-#Number of Bush Tweets: 73946
+#Number of Carson Tweets: 109180
-#Total Number of Tweets:
+#Number of Bush Tweets: 74051
 ---